Museums for schools - Key Stage 2 (KS2) activities

 - Version 3: Living History Houses and Homes/buildings: The children undertake living history in the morning session with a focus on how people lived in houses and how they functioned.
 In the afternoon the children discover more about how buildings were made, materials and why there are such huge chimneys! max 2 classes 10am-2:30pm.
 (One class sessions Tues, Weds and Thurs - 2 class sessions Thurs only)

 - Version 4: Tottie's Wedding 1650.
-(A local history study, which can include geogrpahy etc).
-COMING SOON.
+(A local history study, which can include geography etc).
+Coming soon.
 This session is ideal as part of a local history study as it centres around the Turtons, who were the real family to live at Oak House in the 1650s.
-We see the Turton's on the cusp of becomming gentlemen and as they are adding flashy accessories to their house.
-There is a teacher's pack with this session whcih gives you ideas of other ways of expanding this local history topic across different subjects such as geography, art and creative writing.
-10am-2:30pm contact email@example.com for info and the teacher's pack. max 33 children.
+We see the Turton's on the cusp of becoming gentlemen and as they are adding flashy accessories to their house.
+There is a teacher's pack with this session which gives you ideas of other ways of expanding this local history topic across different subjects such as geography, art and creative writing.
+10am-2.30pm contact email@example.com for info and the teacher's pack.
+Maximum 33 children.

 Please inform staff which version you are booking when you phone. - Oak House Museum 0121 553 0759

 2. Victorian living history - at Haden Hill House Museum a full day session based around Victorian domestic life where children learn about children their own age from different social classes by becoming Victorians themselves - The session is a great springboard for topics such as 'best of British' or around creative writing, drama and history and a springboard for further work around art or citizenship.
-Max.
-33 Children 10am-2:30pm, Haden Hill House Museum - 01384 569 444
+Maximum 33 Children 10am-2.30pm, Haden Hill House Museum - 01384 569 444.

 4. SPOOCS - Visit the Oak House and use the museum which is the building featured as Tudor House in the project documents to investigate ghostly goings on and enhance literacy skills and development.
 This session is just hiring our space, you deliver the session.
 Max.
 2 classes on site - with only one class in the house at once.
 Oak House - 0121 553 0759